ThunderFly-aerospace/docs/avionics/TFHT01/index.md

 ## Usage in Ardupilot firmware

 In the Ardupilot firmware, the corresponding sht3x driver for TFHT01 is currently missing.
-The contributions are welcomed.
+The contributions are welcome.

 ## FAQ